Cartography-jpl/pynitf/_sources/nitf_format_change.rst.txt

 or just copy and modify the existing class.

-Most of the TREs in pynitf are instances of the Tre class, which is in turn an instance of FieldStruct that has the class specified as a "desc" table.
+Most of the TREs in pynitf are instances of the Tre class, which is in turn an instance of :ref:`field-struct-section` that has the class specified as a "desc" table.
 This *isn't* required, you just need to supply the same functions as Tre has, or you can supply a tre_implementation_class.
 But for this example we make a class